devdogio/Inventory-Pro/README.md

 #### Advanced currency system
 The powerful currency editor allows you to define all your game's currencies; for use at vendors, in crafting blueprints etc. Each currency can even contain a set of conversions.
 For example, imagine a game with 3 currencies; Gold, Silver, and copper.
 When running out of copper, the system can convert the silver currency down to copper, essentially re-filling it from a more valuable currency that can be converted down.

-#### Controller support
-Easily setup controller support for your game.

 #### Full mobile support
 Inventory Pro works across PC, mobile, and consoles, allowing you full freedom to port games using Inventory Pro to most platforms.